spacetelescope/jupyterhub-deploy/fuse/README.md

 Simply put, it's complicated, as each spec has a minimum of several settings and there are nuances like "the PVC must be in the same namespace as JupyterHub."
-But however complex relative to Docker bind mounts, we have the same complexity for either method of attaching S3 to the nodes for Zero-to-JH.
+But however complex relative to Docker bind mounts, we have the same complexity for either method of attaching S3 to the notebook pods of Zero-to-JH.

 # Workflows